sonamshinde-code/aws-eks-project/README.md

 The first step is to deploy an EC2 instance that will run Jenkins.
 This instance will have user data that installs Terraform, kubectl, Jenkins, and the AWS CLI.

-1. Navigate to the `jenkins-server` directory.
+1. Navigate to the `modules` directory.
 2. Initialize and apply the Terraform configuration:
    ```bash
    terraform init